Newspaper Page Text

 Scottsboro Case that the defense

-would be in readiness to apoea:
+would bo in readiness to rmrwv

 before the Supreme Court of Ala

-bama this month where he and M~
+bama this month where he and M"

-Arthur Garfield Hayes. his col
+Arthur Garfield Haye;:, his col

 league, would make a determined